 5. Craft Revival With Material Integrity

-In 2026, commercial office furniture trends are increasingly shaped by materials that show evidence of process.
-Visible grain is no longer considered a flaw.
+In 2026, commercial office furniture trends are embracing materials that show evidence of process.
+Visible grain, for instance, is no longer considered a flaw.
 Hand-finished edges and small-scale variations are coveted not only for their texture alone, but also to establish the origin and method.
 Artisanal decoration marks a shift in procurement, with a growing preference for local craftsmen and suppliers.

 Veneers are selected from matched sets, and joinery is exposed where possible, even in modular units.
 Upholstery shifts from foam-backed composites to structured wool, jute, or leather, each selected for wear over time.
-Spaces feel grounded and deliberate, which supports long-term use.
+As a result, spaces feel grounded and deliberate, which supports long-term use.

 6. Design with Ethical and Cultural Depth